For once, we all must have wondered why plants need light and how exactly different light colors help with their growth.

-Chlorophylls quickly absorb these color combinations to produce food and energy for the plant; hence, directly helping with the photosynthesis process.
+Chlorophylls quickly absorb these color combinations to produce food and energy for the plant, directly helping with photosynthesis.

-Plants enjoy a higher amount of red, up to 5 times as much as blue.
+Plants enjoy more red, up to 5 times as much as blue.

 Blue wavelength helps with root development and strong stem growth, while red wavelength helps flowering.